aarushi0998/AV_SW_hackathon/README.md

 The files available for download from the github repo are:
 1. The .ipynb code file used for execution of all the above
-2. The finally selected model .h5 file
+2. The finally selected model .h5 file (sent by WeTransfer)
 3. Screenshots of the plots of accuracy and loss of the ANN and CNN models.
 ANN was tried for a maximum of 2 layers (i.e. 1, 2 layers) and CNN was tried for a maximum of 3 layers
+4. Screenshot of the final training accuracy
+5. model.yaml file for the structure of the model
+6. model_weights.h5 file for the optimised weights

 ## Usage